ligato/cn-infra/docs/tutorials/01_hello-world.md

 }
 ```

-Now, in our main function we can initialize an instance of our plugin
+Next, in our main function we create an instance of the `HelloWorld` plugin.
+Then we
-and create new agent that adds the instance to the list of agent plugins.
+create a new agent and tell it about the `HelloWorld` plugin:

 ```go
 func main() {